5 Questions with CQ Roll Call: Focusing on Today’s Pace of Politics

 From a business perspective, this deal joined together two trusted brands in congressional coverage, said Jason Joseph Dick, deputy editor with CQ Roll Call.

 "CQ was and is focused on policymaking and particular the legislative process," Dick said.
 "Roll Call was and is more focused on the politics, particularly campaigns and elections, and how the political process influences the policy world.
-It made sense to have both brands under the same
+It made sense to have both brands under the same roof, because they had largely complementary missions."

 Dick gave Beyond Bylines the scoop on covering Washington from his newsroom.
 Here's what he had to say.